ColinKennedy/ways/docs/why.rst

     # Now use the database to lookup the published versions of the texture
     asset = texture.actions.get_database_asset()

-    # Get the path of the published texture, add it to our local disk, and set it
+    # Get the path of the published texture and add it to the local disk
     version = asset.actions.get_latest_version()
     path = version.actions.get_filepath()